Miguel Amaral: Racing career

-He began racing in the Portuguese Cross-Country Rally Championship, as well as in the Portuguese Classic Touring Car Championship.
-In 2001, he teamed up with Pedro Couceiro to drive in the Spanish GT Championship before the two joined ASM Team.
-Later, he teamed up with Miguel de Castro driving a Porsche 997 GT3 RSR and in 2009 he won the Trofeu Iberico de GT.
+Amaral began racing in the Portuguese Cross-Country Rally Championship, as well as in the Portuguese Classic Touring Car Championship.
+In 2001, he teamed up with Pedro Couceiro to drive in the Spanish GT Championship before the two joined ASM Team Later, he teamed up with Miguel de Castro driving a Porsche 997 GT3 RSR and in 2009 he won the Trofeu Iberico de GT.

 In 2006.
 Amaral purchased a Lola B05/40 Le Mans prototype, formerly run by Chamberlain-Synergy Motorsports in the Le Mans Series.
 After one win under the Chamberlain name, the team scored two more victories as ASM, but this prevented Amaral and his co-drivers Miguel Angel de Castro and Angel Burgueño from winning their class.
 Amaral and ASM Team continued to run their Lola in the Le Mans Series in 2007 and 2008.
 In 2009, Amaral and Olivier Pla raced a Ginetta-Zytek GZ09S/2 and won the LMP2 championship.